indygreg/PyOxidizer/tugger/docs/tugger_starlark_type_wix_msi_builder.rst

         ``manifest``
            Files to register for installation.

+        As files are added, they are checked for code signing compatibility with the action ``windows-installer-file-added``.

     .. py:method:: add_visual_cpp_redistributable(redist_version: str, platform: str)

         This method will locate and add the Visual C++ Redistributable runtime DLL